 The good news for every Victorian household, however, is that there is a long-lasting, cost-effective, and environment-friendly remedy to this problem.
 And that is all-home insulation.

-These are the 5 elements responsible for maintaining a cosy indoor temperature.
+These are the 5 elements responsible for maintaining a cozy indoor temperature.
 Read on to find out how each of these approaches can guarantee you comfort this winter season.

 1. Draught Proofing

-By draught proofing, every opening is gently and securely sealed off to keep unwanted air leakage at bay, prevent the outdoor temperature from affecting your comfort, and minimise the need for additional heating and cooling.
+By draught-proofing, every opening is gently and securely sealed off to keep unwanted air leakage at bay, prevent the outdoor temperature from affecting your comfort, and minimize the need for additional heating and cooling.

 2. Underfloor Insulation

 During winter, floors, especially those made of timber, can become increasingly uncomfortable to tread on because of the pent-up mass of cold air beneath it.
 A timber floor only has a thickness of 19mm and, when combined with underfloor air leakage, may result in a heat sink beneath your home, causing your floors to be icy cold.

 Installing thick, rat and mouse resistant, highly durable insulation underneath your floorboards can dramatically improve the comfort of your home.
 It is stapled firmly under your floorboards for a permanent solution to cold floors – with NO ongoing costs or maintenance.

 Ceiling Insulation is the single most important insulation you can install in your home as majority of the heat and cold coming into your house goes through the ceiling.
 Without good quality ceiling insulation in place, your home simply cannot be energy efficient.
 The addition of ceiling insulation will allow you to take control of your energy consumption, making your home more comfortable and significantly reducing your heating and cooling costs.

 A lot of homeowners believe they have adequate ceiling insulation but on closer inspection discover it is not enough or has moved over time, leaving their home unprotected.